 Most successful coffee shops have their own color palette.
 If you think about Bluestone Lane you’ll imagine navy blue, aquamarine, turquoise color, when you think about La Colombe you’ll come up with royal blue and maroon, Cha Cha Matcha – candy, bubblegum pink and many shades of green.
 So choose the color that will represent your brand and will build strong association with your coffee shop.

 After all the decorations are set up make sure that your latte art is on point as well.
 Who will want to feature your cafe in their feed if your coffee is so so?
 Here we can give you a hand.
 Learn how to work with dairy and non-dairy milk, pull perfect shots, make “Instagram-worthy” latte art and more behind your own coffee machine.
 Our coffee educators will come to your coffee shop to help your baristas upscale their skills so that your coffee is in line with your cafe.

 Every little thing matters when it comes to building a perfect place for a perfect picture with a perfect coffee in it.
-Of course, we’re not encouraging you to redesign your place from head to toes but adding some elements into the interior can help you attract coffee lovers and raise your sales the same time.
+Of course, we’re not encouraging you to redesign your shop from head to toes, but adding some elements into the interior can help you attract new coffee lovers and increase your reach to potential customers.

 Want more coffee industry content in your feed?
 Follow us on Instagram @cupsworks.